dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 The story itself illustrates the foolishness of overconfidence.
 The Hare, so confident in its intrinsic speed, does not take the race seriously, and so naps while the Tortoise crosses the finish line.

 Modern developers are in a similar race, and exhibit a similar overconfidence.
-Oh, they don’t sleep — far from it.
+Oh, they don't sleep — far from it.
 Most modern developers work their butts off.
 But a part of their brain does sleep — the part that knows that good, clean, well-designed code matters.

 These developers buy into a familiar lie:「We can clean it up later; we just have to get to market first!」Of course, things never do get cleaned up later, because market pressures never abate.
-Getting to market first simply means that you’ve now got a horde of competitors on your tail, and you have to stay ahead of them by running as fast as you can.
+Getting to market first simply means that you've now got a horde of competitors on your tail, and you have to stay ahead of them by running as fast as you can.

 And so the developers never switch modes.
-They can’t go back and clean things up because they’ve got to get the next feature done, and the next, and the next, and the next.
+They can't go back and clean things up because they've got to get the next feature done, and the next, and the next, and the next.
 And so the mess builds, and productivity continues its asymptotic approach toward zero.

 Just as the Hare was overconfident in its speed, so the developers are overconfident in their ability to remain productive.
 But the creeping mess of code that saps their productivity never sleeps and never relents.
 If given its way, it will reduce productivity to zero in a matter of months.

 The bigger lie that developers buy into is the notion that writing messy code makes them go fast in the short term, and just slows them down in the long term.
-Developers who accept this lie exhibit the hare’s overconfidence in their ability to switch modes from making messes to cleaning up messes sometime in the future, but they also make a simple error of fact.
+Developers who accept this lie exhibit the hare's overconfidence in their ability to switch modes from making messes to cleaning up messes sometime in the future, but they also make a simple error of fact.
 The fact is that making messes is always slower than staying clean, no matter which time scale you are using.

 Consider the results of a remarkable experiment performed by Jason Gorman depicted in Figure 1.6.
 Jason conducted this test over a period of six days.
 Each day he completed a simple program to convert integers into Roman numerals.
 He knew his work was complete when his predefined set of acceptance tests passed.
 Each day the task took a little less than 30 minutes.
 Jason used a well-known cleanliness discipline named test-driven development (TDD) on the first, third, and fifth days.
 On the other three days, he wrote the code without that discipline.